medusa-project/active-medusa/README.md

   or use existing ones.
 * Customizable Solr schema.
 Although some extra fields are required, their names are up to you.
-* Supports binary and container nodes.
+* Supports binary and container nodes, both of which are first-class, queryable entities.
+* Direct access and mutation of entities' RDF graphs.
 * Supports "belongs-to" and "has-many" relationships between entities.
-* No-configuration support for node hierarchy traversal.
+* No-configuration support for node hierarchy traversal via automatic `parent` and `children` methods on entities.

 # Limitations